-Example 261.
+Example 280.
 Easily composing sorts dynamically with the lambda syntax

 '''

-MySearchParameters searchParameters = getSearchParameters(); 1

-List<Book> hits = searchSession.search( Book.class )

-.where( f -> f.matchAll() )

-.sort( f \rightarrow f.composite( b \rightarrow { 2}

-for ( MySort mySort : searchParameters.getSorts() ) { 3

-switch ( mySort.getType() ) {

-case GENRE:

-b.add( f.field( "genre_sort" ).order( mySort.getOrder() ) );
+break;

 case TITLE:

 b.add( f.field( "title_sort" ).order( mySort.getOrder() ) );

 break;

 case PAGE_COUNT:

 b.add( f.field( "pageCount" ).order( mySort.getOrder() ) );

+break;

 }

 }

+} ) )

 .fetchHits( 20 ); 4

 '''

 - 1 Get a custom object holding the search parameters provided by the user through a web form, for example. - 2 Call .composite(Consumer).
 The consumer, implemented by a lambda expression, will receive a builder as an argument and will add sorts to that builder as necessary. - 3 Inside the lambda, the code is free to do whatever is necessary before adding sorts.
 In this case, we iterate over user-selected sorts and add sorts accordingly. - 4 The hits will be sorted according to sorts added by the lambda expression.